Iceberg becomes important once a data lake stops being just a pile of files and starts needing tables, snapshots, and database-like discipline.

 - Streaming Data - Delivery semantics and stream processing architecture.

-- Data Pipeline / ETL / ELT Architecture - Design of ingestion, transformations and restoration circuits.
+- Data Pipeline / ETL / ELT Architecture - Designing ingestion, transformations, quality checks, and recovery flows.

-- Database Selection Framework - When to choose OLTP/OLAP and how to consider operational trade-offs.
+- Database Selection Framework - How to choose between OLTP, OLAP, and lakehouse layers with operational trade-offs in mind.

 - Data Governance & Compliance - PII, lineage, GDPR/FZ-152 requirements and data lifecycle control.